As children grow and learn, language skills become more complex and it is imperative to foster the development of these language skills.

 Key Sequence words: First, Second, Third, Next, Last, Finally

-Having a STRONG, unconscious template for narrative structure is IMPERATIVE.
+Having a STRONG template for narrative structure is IMPERATIVE.
 It is the foundation for understanding written and spoken stories as well as being able to write and speak properly.

-Once a child understands the basics of narrative structure, he then is able to develop more complex language skills such as predicting, finding the main idea, cause and effect, etc.
+Once a child understands the basics of narrative structure, he then is able to develop more complex language skills such as predicting, finding the main idea, and cause and effect.

 Narrative Structure Basics:

-When your child is telling a story, ask key narrative structure questions if your school age child is leaving out important parts such as "where is this story taking place?" "when did this happen?"
+When your child is telling a story, ask key narrative structure questions especially if your school-age child is leaving out important parts such as location or time.

 DON'T directly teach narrative structure.
 Your child can easily learn it through practice and exposure.